Alee14/shiftos-website/README.md

 Where you see information about ShiftOS.

 # Submitting a ShiftOS binary
 If you have a ShiftOS binary, zip it (if it has dependencies) then put it on `assets/downloads/(version here)`.
+Then submit a pull request.